mattdabit/bank-marketing/README.md

 <img src="images/metric_comparison.png"/>

+The KNearestNeighbor model was likely overfitted considering the difference between test and training metrics.
-The best performer in terms of accuracy (~90%) and recall (~67%) was the SVC model.
+The best performer in terms of test accuracy (~90%) and recall (~67%) was the SVC model.
-The low precision (~21%) tells us that this model will result in a lot of false positives.
+But the low precision (~20%) tells us that this model was mostly predicting no.
-However, given that marketing campaigns already have a low number of hits prioritizing the recall may be best.
+This is not helpful for the business, so we can discard the SVC model as a candidate, or we can try fine-tuning other hyperparameters.
-The RandomForest, LogisticRegression, and DecisionTree models all have good balance.
+The RandomForest, LogisticRegression, and DecisionTree models all have good balance in terms of the f1 score.
 They all maintain decent precision with respectable recall.
-The KNearestNeighbor model may have overfitting considering the difference between test and training accuracy.
+The RandomForest model had the best precision (~43%), meaning it is the best at reducing false positives.
+Considering our baseline model's performance, we can confidently say we can deliver a more precise model.

 <img src="images/roc_curve_comparison.png"/>
 <img src="images/pr_curve_comparison.png"/>

+The RocAuc Curve and Precision-Recall Curve both mirror our findings.
+RandomForest is by far the best model at this task.
+When delivering results for the random forest model, we can see how we can adjust the probability threshold to further enhance our precision.
+Our banking partner ought to choose a threshold that balances precision and recall.

 ## Next Steps and Recommendations

+As a banking institution running a marketing campaign, we want to avoid wasting resources on misclassified customers.
+This informs us to pursue higher precision rates.
+The random forest model we built had the highest test precision of ~43%.
+The decision tree model had smaller precision at ~42%.
+The KNN, logistic regression, and SVC models lagged in precision compared to the tree-based models.
+To that end I would recommend the random forest model to our stakeholders.
+In consideration to each model we may want to consider the following:
+For the random forest and decision tree models we may want to increase the `min_samples_leaf` hyperparameter check to 5–10.
+For the KNN model we should increase the number of neighbors to 7–21 to ensure more consensus for predictions.
+For the SVC model we should increase our regularization term `C` to impose a higher penalty on the misclassified samples.
+For the logistic regression model we should also try different values of `C` to tune the regularization of the model.